Why “The Pirate Party”?

 Can I vote for the Pirate Party in the next General Election?

 Currently the Pirate Party of New Zealand is not a registered political party.
 We can not yet contend the party vote, although we can stand candidates in electorates.
 We are aiming to become a registered party and hope that this will give us the means to exert real political pressure to effect change in copyright and patent legislation, and expand public understanding of the surrounding issues within New Zealand.
 In order to become a registered party, we must first acquire 500 financial members.

 How Can I Help?

-If you wish to help you can join the party and/or make a donation, sign up to the website, write an essay, link a story, help with the constitution and policy formulation, contribute on the forums, and use web forums and other social media to encourage wider awareness and discussion of these issues.
+If you wish to help you can join the party and/or make a donation, sign up to the website, write a post, link a story, help with the constitution and policy formulation,in Loomio, and use web forums and other social media to encourage wider awareness and discussion of these issues.